luteron6/luteron6/README.md

 ## What's up!

 Welcome to my GitHub!
 I'm probably working on a Hackclub YSWS right now, or studying physics, or Calculus.
+I currently run Arch Linux, with Hyprland as my WM.
+Also VS Code is the best code editor.

 <!--